stuartbreckenridge/SelfSizingCells/README.md

 ###XMLParser.swift

-This class contains one protocol, `XMLParserNotifications`, which contains one delegate method: `func didFinishParsingDocument(songs:[Song])`.
+This class contains one protocol, `XMLParserNotifications`, which contains one delegate method: `func didFinishParsingApps(apps:[App])`.
 This is used to notify delegates that parsing has finished and passes an array of parsed `[App]`s.

 A `App` is a `struct` that contains a parsed app name, summary, price and rights